-In case your Excel data include several variations of the keyword(s) you want to count, you use a wildcard character to count all the cells that contain a certain word, phrase or letters as part of the cell's contents.
+In case your Excel data include several variations of the keyword(s) you want to count, then you can use a wildcard character to count all the cells containing a certain word, phrase or letters as part of the cell's contents.

 Suppose, you have a list of tasks assigned to different persons, and you want to know the number of tasks assigned to Danny Brown.
 Because Danny's name is written in several different ways, we enter "*Brown*" as the search criteria

 An asterisk (*) is used to find cells with any sequence of leading and trailing characters, as illustrated in the above example.
 If you need to match any single character, enter a question mark (?) instead, as demonstrated below.

 Count cells beginning or ending with certain characters

 You can use either wildcard character, asterisk (*) or question mark (?), with the criterion depending on which exactly result you want to achieve.

 If you want to know the number of cells that start or end with certain text no matter how many other characters a cell contains, use these formulas: